ncssar/caltopo_python/docs/source/credentials.rst

    as indicated by a red square-in-circle near the top left, which would stop monitoring network traffic when clicked.

-4. Type 'sartopo_python' or a similar name for 'Your device will be synced as'.
+4. Type 'caltopo_python' or a similar name for 'Your device will be synced as'.
 The exact name is not important, but can help you keep track of credentials in case you have several.
 Afterwards, the name you enter here will show up in the Credentials section of the Your Account dialog as above.